Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels

 Next, in Fig.~\ref{fig:Popt}, we plot the optimal common power fraction $P_0/P$ as a function of normalized cache size $m$ for different values of per-user power $P/K$.
 As $m$ increases, the figure suggests to allocate more power to multicasting, and even give all power to multicasting when $m$ is larger than a certain ratio of the library, namely, $3.5\%$ for $P/K = 10$~dB, $25\%$ for $P/K = 20$~dB, and $48\%$ for $P/K = 30$~dB.

-From the two figures above, we have observed that, for a given per-user power $P/K$, when the cache memory is sufficiently large, the optimal mixed transmission coincides with coded multicasting and there is no need for spatial multiplexing.
+From the Fig.~\ref{fig:Rmul_uni_mix} and Fig.~\ref{fig:Popt}, we have observed that, for a given per-user power $P/K$, when the cache memory is sufficiently large, the optimal mixed transmission coincides with coded multicasting and there is no need for spatial multiplexing.
 This is further illustrated in Fig.~\ref{fig:m_opt}.
 For every pair $(P/K,m)$ in the shaded region (above the solid line) of the power-memory plane, coded multicasting is optimal, i.e., the optimal power split is $P_0/P = 1$.
 Besides, we also plot the values of normalized cache size $m$ over which coded multicasting outperforms spatial multiplexing and hence is preferable (the dashed line).